 What is the Best Vessel to Bake Sourdough Bread In?

 I use two vessels to bake sourdough bread.
 One is a 10″ cast iron skillet with deep dish skillet for a lid and the other, a 7 quart Staub Dutch oven.
 I recommend either or both, but I’ve noticed the Staub bakes the bottom of the bread darker than the cast iron, sometimes it’s burnt.
-This may have to do with the differing materials the vessels are made of.
+This may have to do with the vessels’ differing materials.

 UPDATE (5/20) Burnt Sourdough Bottom: After testing various methods to remedy the too dark bottom problem, as commenters have mentioned on this sourdough recipe (and on many other non V&B recipes – this is not uncommon in the sourdough world), I’ve finally found the simplest solution ever (duh!).
 Simply place a sheet pan on the oven rack under the rack your baking vessel is setting on.
 This helps protect the vessel from the most intense heat of the oven.
 The two images below show one of the boules I baked using this method.